 Session II: January 31 - February 28

-Kevin Doyle, playwright and artistic director of the Brooklyn-based Sponsored By Nobody avant-garde theatre, tackles large contemporary social issues and public policy through nontraditional works of interdisciplinary and multimedia theatre.
-The author of twelve plays, he has won numerous honors in the U.S. and abroad including a USArtists International Award, a Saari Fellowship Award (Finland), and the Thornton Wilder Fellowship at The MacDowell Colony.
-Doyle’s 2014 E2C project, “The ARTS,” was the inaugural 2017 IMPACT Residency Award at The Drama League of New York and The LaGuardia Performing Arts Center.
+Kevin Doyle works as a playwright and director in the European Union and United States.
+He is the artistic director of Sponsored By Nobody, an avant-garde theatre company that tackles large contemporary social issues and public policies through nontraditional works of interdisciplinary and multimedia theatre.
+The author of twelve plays, he has won numerous honors, including a USArtists International Award, a Saari Fellowship Award (Finland), and the Thornton Wilder Fellowship at The MacDowell Colony.
+Doyle’s 2014 E2C project, “The ARTS,” received the inaugural IMPACT Residency Award at the Drama League of New York and LaGuardia Performing Arts Center.
 Doyle returns to E2C with a new script inspired by the viral photograph of the ingested plastics extracted from an albatross found starved to death in the Pacific Ocean.
 The REP Theatre will perform a script in hand reading of the play in process and Doyle will contribute a master class to area theatre majors.

 Anthony R. Green is a composer, performer (piano and voice) and social justice advocate dedicated to advancing the rich world of Black Classical artists.
 His compositions have been presented in over 20 countries by notable soloists and ensembles and have been honored by ASCAP and the Argos Foundation.
 He has performed across the US, the UK, Europe and South Korea.
 Green is co-founder of COOS, Castle Of Our Skins, a Boston-based concert and education series organization celebrating Black artistry through music.
 While in Seaside, Green will compose three song cycles for voice and piano, utilizing poems bytexts in German, Italian, and French.
 He will perform an intimate recital and lecture at The REP Theatre and in area schools.